Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 ## Features

-This pack contains the following changes so far:
+This pack contains the following translation changes so far:

-- All campaign levels of 'Revenge of the Rain Gods' in English.
+- All campaign levels of 'Revenge of the Rain Gods'.
+- The secret easter egg level.
 - Enabled the available built-in English language files for various menu's and adds missing strings.

 ### Planned